AGH-ml-in-aniamtion/fast-jitter-detection/README.md

 This is the repository related to the publication "Fast Detection of Jitter Artifacts in Human Motion Capture Models" [from GRAPP 2025 conference](https://www.insticc.org/node/TechnicalProgram/VISIGRAPP/2025/presentationDetails/131444).

+The implementation of MDC and MDCSS metrics can be found [here](https://github.com/AGH-ml-in-aniamtion/fast-jitter-detection/blob/main/src/metrics/dataset_metrics.py#L4).

 ## Installation and running
 Suggested to run in a separate Python virtual environment (tested on Python 3.10).